10. Tests and examinations

-- No evaluation is permitted after the last day of classes of a semester unless otherwise agreed on by the faculty and Office of the Registrar.
+- No evaluation is permitted after the last day of classes of a semester unless otherwise agreed on by the faculty in consultation with Registrar’s Office where appropriate

-- Students must appear at the test room at least five minutes before the examination or test is scheduled to start.
+- Students must appear at the test room or online at least five minutes before the examination or test is scheduled to start

-- No one is allowed into a test room during an examination or test except the students writing the examination or test and the faculty and approved proctor.
+- No one is allowed into a test room or the online environment during an examination or test except the students writing the examination or test and the faculty and approved proctor

-- Students must bring their student ID (ONEcard) for admission into the test room and they should place the card on their desk (where it can be seen).
-If a student is using the mobile app, they must abide by direction from faculty regarding personal devices and be prepared to show their digital ONEcard upon request.
+- Students must have their student ID (ONEcard) available for admission into the test room or for the online environment.
+For in person, and they should place the cards on their desk (where it can be seen).
+If a student is using the mobile app, they must abide by direction from faculty regarding personal devices and be prepared to show their digital ONEcard upon request

-- Faculty have the authority to assign seats.
+- Faculty have the authority to assign seats in person

-- Students must follow the instructions on the examination booklet, answer sheet or examination paper, as appropriate.
+- Students must follow the instructions on the examination documents, as appropriate

-- If students wish to enter the test room after an examination or test has started, they must have the faculty’s permission.
+- If students wish to start the test either by entering the test room or online after an examination or test has started, they must have the faculty’s permission.
 If permission is given, students must complete the examination or test in the time remaining.
-If not, they will receive a mark of “0” on the examination.
+If not, they will receive a mark of “0” on the examination

 - If students bring unauthorized material into the test room or asks for assistance from any other student or unauthorized source, they will not be permitted to continue writing.
-They may also be denied permission to write subsequent examinations or tests and may be subject to penalties under the regulations for academic misconduct.
-See section 8: Academic integrity.
+They may also be denied permission to write subsequent examinations or tests and may be subject to penalties under the regulations for academic misconduct (Section 8: Academic integrity).